Positive Ageing Month Celebrated In October

 Throughout October, Positive Ageing Month will celebrate the contribution that Mid Ulster’s older citizens make to their local communities.
 With a mix of events to enable older people to connect both virtually through online events and physically, there’s something for everyone to enjoy.

-Chair of Mid Ulster District Council, Councillor Córa Corry welcomed the extensive programme of in-person and online events throughout the month saying,
+Chair of Mid Ulster District Council, Councillor Dominic Molloy welcomed the extensive programme of in-person and online events throughout the month saying,

-The programme starts on International Day of Older Persons, on Saturday 1 October with the launch of the Food for Life ‘Get Together’ Christmas Small Grants Scheme.
+The programme starts on International Day of Older Persons, on Sunday 1st October.

-Mid Ulster based activities include a free series of sessions held by the Council’s Age Friendly Co-ordinator on falls awareness and prevention and Chatty Walks with the Council’s Live Active NI Recreation Officer at Dungannon Park and Manor House in Moneymore, as well as Better Connected Fitness sessions online and in Dungannon Leisure Centre.
-Other events such as a cost-of-living workshop and drop-in hearing clinics will also be available.
+The Mid Ulster-based activities include a free series of sessions held by the Council’s Age Friendly Co-ordinator, on fall awareness and prevention as well as ‘Cuppa and Chat’ events at some of our local libraries.
+Other events such as drop-in hearing clinics will also be available.

-A wide range of free online sessions is also available to attend, covering topics such as Pension advice, Carers Information Support programme, TV Licensing Scam Awareness talks, and Energy Efficiency in the Home.
+A wide range of free online sessions is also available to attend, covering topics such as Cyber safety, a Virtual Quiz, and Energy Efficiency in the Home.

 You can find out more or view the Council’s Positive Ageing Month programme at https://www.midulstercouncil.org/positiveageingmonth